Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

 This page provides a quick guided tour of Convex.
 We'll take you through everything from creating your first Account to launching your very own digital token!

-You don't need any particular programming langauge experience to follow this guide, but if you want to follow using the Sandbox you will need to *precisely* enter some commands in Convex Lisp.
+You don't need any particular programming language experience to follow this guide, but if you want to follow using the Sandbox you will need to *precisely* enter some commands in Convex Lisp.
 If you want to learn more about Convex Lisp as a programming language, check out the [Convex Lisp Tutorial](https://convex.world/#/documentation/convex-lisp).

 ## Making an Account